 Medicaid Fraud Penalties and Crimes

-It is important to note that medicaid fraud cases can be investigated and prosecuted by federal agencies as well; and many times, such cases involve additional aspects such as medicare fraud, private insurance fraud, or drug diversion. it is not unusual to see multi-agency collaboration among MFCU’s, HHS-OIG, FBI, DEA, and U.S. Attorneys’ Offices.
-(Please see the Chapman Law Group’s Practice Areas page for additional information on federal health care fraud prosecutions.)
+It is important to note that Medicaid fraud cases can be investigated and prosecuted by federal agencies as well.
+In many instances, such cases involve additional aspects such as Medicare fraud, private insurance fraud, or drug diversion.
+It is not unusual to see multiagency collaboration among MFCUs, the HHS-OIG, the FBI, the DEA and U.S. Attorneys’ Offices.

 On the civil front, most states have enacted some version of a False Claims Act, similar or identical to the federal corollary.
 False Claims lawsuits allow the government to recover treble damages and impose civil monetary penalties.

 There is one main difference between a criminal case and a civil case.
 Criminal cases must demonstrate proof of intent to defraud beyond a reasonable doubt.
 Civil cases, however, require less proof of intent and can be won by demonstrating by a preponderance of the evidence that a provider was merely reckless in the submission of false claims to Medicaid.